titusvnu/python-imaging-meme-generator/README.md

 ## Project History
 This project was created in **2021**, during my 8th-grade year, as an introduction to GUI development and image manipulation in Python.
 It represents one of my first hands-on experiences combining creative UI design with practical Python programming concepts.

-## License
-This project is licensed under the MIT License.

-## About the Creator
-For more projects and information, visit [my GitHub](https://github.com/titusvnu).